Findings - Week 01

-Memoir, flowers, and early scrapbooking
+Where?, La FLORAISON, and early scrapbooking

+One of my aim for 2020 is to be more conscious of the time I spend reading/listening/watching new (to me) creative projects.
+I want to actively make time for other people’s work and creativity in my life.
 One way of achieving this has been to be more focused with my time but as the year gets busier, I am going to to lose that focus.
 To combat this, I am going to publicly share a list of works I’ve been enjoying on a weekly basis.

 Simon Moreton – Where?